defencedigital/moduk-service-manual/src/service-assessments/tell-the-story-of-your-service.md

 ## Collect things as they happen

-You should not need to spend a long time preparing for your internal assessment.
+You should not need to spend a long time preparing for your assessment.

 Do enough to make sure you can tell an open and honest story of the work you’ve done and what you’ve built.